 Barker Ross Group has shared its Modern Slavery and Human Trafficking policy across the business and with relevant interested parties to improve understanding and to stamp out any examples of poor practice.
 Employees are trained to look out for tell tale signs in behaviour, through the use of audio visual materials and training supplied by the GLAA.

-Barker Ross Staffing Solutions continues to maintain its Gangmasters Licencing Authority (GLA) Licence for Regulated Activity and actively promotes understanding of this with clients, suppliers and workers alike.
+Barker Ross Staffing Solutions continues to maintain its Gangmaster and Labour Abuse Authority (GLAA) Licence for Regulated Activity and actively promotes understanding of this with clients, suppliers and workers alike.